rackspace-infrastructure-automation/aws-terraform-vpn/README.md

 ## Limitations

 - When utilizing multiple keys with the `preshared_keys` variable, terraform may have issues determining which of the VPN tunnels each applies to.
 This issue is outlined at https://github.com/terraform-providers/terraform-provider-aws/issues/3359.
 If this issue is encountered, it is advised to discontinue use of custom preshared keys, or to only provide a single key which would be used on both tunnels.
+## Other TF Modules Used
+Using [aws-terraform-cloudwatch_alarm](https://github.com/rackspace-infrastructure-automation/aws-terraform-cloudwatch_alarm) to create the following CloudWatch Alarms:
+	- vpn_status

 ## Inputs